 There are several ways to complete and submit your Self Assessment tax return.
 The first, and historically the most popular, is filling your document out by hand and sending it through the post.
 This submission method is slowly being phased out as people turn towards tax software instead.

-6 April 2019 – 2018/19 tax year ends
+6th April 2019 – 2018/19 UK tax year ends

 And then we come full circle.
 The 2018/19 tax year draws to a close, and you’re ready to do it all over again!

-Keeping a close eye on all the key tax dates is extremely important when you’re self-employed.
+Keeping a close eye on all the key tax year start dates is extremely important when you’re self-employed.
 Successful business owners have more money to invest in their companies because they meet all their tax obligations and keep their accounts organised.
 When you know which dates you need to be prepared for, you’ll have more time to spend focusing on your company rather than worrying about HMRC.